 Dorgali, like the vast majority of the cities in the area, is particularly proud of its crafts.
 A tour of the local boutiques isn’t just an optional activity, is something that will make your holiday really complete.

-The most famous products in Dorgali are the ceramic artworks, from vases to mosaics, and the filigree jewels that are super requested for the production of the traditional Sardinian costumes’ buttons.
+The most famous products in Dorgali are the ceramic artworks, from vases to mosaics.
+You can also buy the filigree jewels used for the production of the traditional Sardinian costumes’ buttons.
 If you are looking for some special souvenirs, why not try your luck here?

 Visit Cala Gonone Aquarium